Skip to content

 Common patterns

-Handle pagination withing extract so the consumer sees a single continuos stream of items.
+Handle pagination within extract so the consumer sees a single continuous stream of items.
 This is useful when an API returns results in multiple pages, as is the case with the Rule34 plugin.

 python